xfischer/xfischer.github.io/about.md

 comments: true
 ---

 I'm a French Developer from Aix-en-Provence, France.
-My predilection domain in .Net, and C#.
+My predilection domain is .Net, and C#.
 I was certified as a Microsoft Certified Professional Developer.

 I have worked since 2000 in the development area, in GIS, SQL Server Development.